Sammmy1036/shuriken/README.md

 - **Power cycle / reboot = everything disappears**

 ### Transparency log
 - **2026-02-01** — Routine reboot of all public nodes.
-Verified tmpfs mounts and no persistent WireGuard-related files post-reboot.
+Verified tmpfs mounts and no persistent WireGuard related files post-reboot.
 - **2026-01-15** — Zero data requests / subpoenas received that could be actioned.
 - **2025-12-20** — Enforced tmpfs mounts on logging and config directories in bootstrap image.

 We publish any future compelled data requests in this section.

 ### Audit invitation
-The client is open source — feel free to audit, build from source, or run your own servers.
+The client is open source.
+Feel free to audit, build from source, or run your own servers.
 Server provisioning code is public so the RAM-disk setup can be independently verified.

 Questions → open an issue.